What is proposed?

 How does water recycling work?

-Southern Water’s water recycling information hub includes diagrams and a video explaining the process.
+Southern Water’s water recycling information hub includes a video explaining the process.

 Why is this needed?

-Southern Water set out the reasons for the project in their Water Resources Management Plan and on their Hampshire Water Transfer and Water Recycling Project page.
+Southern Water set out the reasons for the project in their Water Resources Management Plan and on the Need for the Project page on the Water Transfer and Recycling webpages.

 Why isn’t Southern Water fixing their leaks instead?